Sign In or Create Account

 Coin Type - American Gold Buffalo coin.

-These coins are investment grade and were first struck in 2006.
-They are backed by the full faith and credit of the United States government.
-These one ounce coins have a nominal face value of $50, as does the American Gold Eagle Bullion coin.
+American Gold Buffalo bullion coins are backed by the full faith and credit of the United States government for weight and purity.
+These one-ounce coins have a nominal face value of $50, just like the American Gold Eagle Bullion coin.

-The obverse copies Fraser’s American Indian Head portrait.
-The word “LIBERTY” is on the right upper periphery while the date is at the base of the Indian’s neck.
+The obverse of American Gold Buffalo bullion coins copies James Earle Fraser’s American Indian Head portrait.
+This The word “LIBERTY” is on the right upper periphery while the date is at the base of the Indian’s neck.

-The reverse likewise copies Fraser again with “E PLURIBUS UNUM,” above the buffalo on the right and “UNITED STATES OF AMERICA,” is in the upper periphery.
+It also displays “E PLURIBUS UNUM,” above the buffalo on the right and “UNITED STATES OF AMERICA,” is in the upper periphery.
 In front of the buffalo is “IN GOD WE TRUST,” while the denomination is on the mound on which the buffalo stands and is expressed as “$50.”
 The lower periphery is inscribed with “1 OZ. .9999 FINE GOLD.”

 Explore More On APMEX